paularmstrong/normalizr/docs/api.md

 ### `Entity(key, definition = {}, options = {})`

-* `key`: Required.
-The key name under which all entities of this type will be listed in the normalized response.
+* `key`: **required** The key name under which all entities of this type will be listed in the normalized response.
+Can be a string or a function that returns a string.
+As a function, accepts the following arguments, in order:
+  - `entity`: the current entity
+  - `parent`: the parent object that holds the entity
+  - `key`: the attribute or index at which the `entity` was found on the `parent`
 * `definition`: A definition of the nested entities found within this entity.
 Defaults to empty object.
 You *do not* need to define any keys in your entity other than those that hold nested entities.
 All other values will be copied to the normalized entity's output.
 * `options`: